ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_portrait.rst

    The recipe generally works for any variable that is preprocessed correctly.
-   To use different preprocessors or reference datasets it could be useful to create different variable groups and link them with the same extra_facet like `variable_name` See recipe for examples.
-Below listed are the variables used to produce the example figure.
+   To use different preprocessors or reference datasets it could be useful to create different variable groups and link them with the same extra_facet like `variable_name`.
+See recipe for examples.
+Listed below are the variables used to produce the example figure.

 The following list shows which observational dataset is used as reference for each variable in this recipe.
 All variables are atmospheric monthly means.
-For 3D variables the selected pressure level is given in parentheses.
+For 3D variables the selected pressure level is specified in parentheses.

 * clt (Ref1: ESACCI-CLOUD, Ref2: PATMOS-x)
 * pr (Ref1: GPCP-V2.2)